 Recently acquired two Chinese 053H3 Frigates (BNS Umar Farooq and BNS Abu Ubaidah) arrived at Mongla Port Bangladesh in 2020, after experiencing multiple defects en route.
 This included a non-functioning navigation radar and gun system.
 The Chinese have reportedly asked for additional payment to repair the boats.

 Kathmandu received six China-made Y12e and MA60 aircrafts for its airlines.
 They are now lying idle.
 Interestingly, they were rejected by Bangladesh in the first place.

-“Tayokeset tayet-soke” (“Chinese machine; broken in a day”) is a well known and frequently the used phrase in Myanmar.
+“Tayokeset tayet-soke” (“Chinese machine; broken in a day”) is a well-known and frequently used phrase in Myanmar.

 A CH-4B UAV crashed near the Bir Rogaa airbase, located in the Wilaya of Oum el-Bouaghi, East Algeria.

-Over 30 armored personnel carriers that Kenya bought from China in 2016 to protect personnel from improvised explosive device (IED) attacks and landmine are evidently useless against rocket-propelled grenade (RPG).
+Over 30 armored personnel carriers that Kenya bought from China in 2016 to protect personnel from improvised explosive device (IED) attacks and landmines are evidently useless against rocket-propelled grenades (RPG).

-June 18 2022, a China–Pakistan made K-8W combat training aircraft of the Venezuelan Air Force crashed in state of Zulia, Both pilots ejected.
+June 18, 2022, a China–Pakistan-made K-8W combat training aircraft of the Venezuelan Air Force crashed in the state of Zulia, Both pilots ejected.

-In total, Venezuela purchased 27 K-8W aircraft from China With this incident, total 3 aircraft were lost.
+In total, Venezuela purchased 27 K-8W aircraft from China With this incident, a total of 3 aircraft was lost.